 A research team led by scientists from the City University of Hong Kong (CityU) has developed a new form of water droplet-based electricity generator (DEG).

-The DEG electric generator has a structure similar to that of a transistor: it allows a very high energy conversion efficiency.
-Its instantaneous power density is increased by thousands of times compared to generatori elettrici with a different structure.
+The DEG electric generator has a structure similar to that of a transistor: allows a very high energy conversion efficiency.
+Its instantaneous power density is increased thousands of times compared to generatori elettrici with a different structure.

 This groundbreaking achievement can help advance scientific research on hydroelectricity.

 The result is the result of a joint effort between three universities in the USA, China and Hong Kong.
 To be precise, it was conducted by the professor Wang Zuankai of the mechanical engineering department of the CityU.
 Professor collaborated with him Zeng Xiaocheng of the University of Nebraska-Lincoln, in the USA.
 A third phase of the project was then developed by Professor Wang Zhonglin, founding director and chief scientist of the Institute of Nanoenergy and Nanosystems of the Chinese Academy of Sciences in Beijing.

 Their discovery was published in the latest issue of the prestigious scientific journal Nature with the title "A droplet electricity generator with high instantaneous power density".

 How the DEG electric generator works